Priest hole: Effectiveness

 The effectiveness of priest holes was demonstrated by their success in baffling the exhaustive searches of the "pursuivants" (priest-hunters), described in contemporary accounts of the searches.
 Search-parties would bring with them skilled carpenters and masons and try every possible expedient, from systematic measurements and soundings to the physical tearing down of panelling and pulling up of floors.
 Another ploy would be for the searchers to pretend to leave and see if the priest would then emerge from hiding.
 He might be half-starved, cramped, sore with prolonged confinement, and almost afraid to breathe lest the least sound should throw suspicion upon the particular spot where he was concealed.

 Searches had mixed success: Edmund Campion was found in a hide during a search in 1581 because the searchers saw light shining through between two planks.
 Gerard survived a four-day search in 1594 in an identifiable Owen hide (which still exists) and a nine-day search in 1605 at Harrowden (which does not) and a somewhat perfunctory search which was almost certainly at Baddesley Clinton although none of the three eyewitness accounts of the search mention the name of the house.
 Henry Garnet and Edward Oldcorne were found in an Owen hide at Hindlip Hall on the eighth day of a search following the Gunpowder Plot.
 Nicholas Owen himself and Ralph Ashley were also arrested during the same search, having been forced by lack of food to attempt to escape from their hide after four days.
 Edward Oldcorne had previously survived a three-day search at Hindlip in 1598.
 By and large the hides seem to have done their job: there are very few records of cases of searchers actually finding an occupied hide without help from an informant.

 Partly due to the existence of these priest holes, the execution tally fell from 100 during the 1580s to around 60 in the 1590s, 30 in the 1600s, 10 in the 1610s and 3 in the 1620s, whilst the number of priests at work rose from 130 in 1586 to 400 in 1610.

 In popular culture

 Authors of British mysteries occasionally use priest holes as a device to explain how a character disappears or appears.
 Examples in TV series include Lovejoy, episode “The Judas Pair” from 1986; Father Brown, episode "The Ghost in the Machine" from 2014; and Timeless, episode "Party at Castle Vallarta” from 2018.

 One of Owen's priest holes plays a key role in the Catherine Aird mystery novel A Most Contagious Game (1967).
 A priest hole attributed to him is also part of Peter Carey's novel Parrot and Olivier in America (2010).

+A priest hole was utilized in the James Bond film Skyfall (2012) as a means of escape during the final confrontation of the film.